BRUNSMEIER/Pipeline_Protein_prediction/README.md

 ## Notes
 - All outputs from this repository correspond directly to figures, tables, and results in the thesis.
 - Large multi-chain inputs (**>10 chains**) may cause Protenix runtime errors due to memory constraints; see thesis Methodology for mitigation strategies.
-# Let's append the new "src_gadget" description section to the README content.

-extra_section = """
 ---

 ## `src_gadget` Directory